illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 sudo -u vagrant pm2 start server.js
 ```

-This line is key to start the service initially, note that we use the `sudo -u vagrant` command -- this executes the pm2 start server.js command with sudo privilleges, but gives ownership to any scaffolding created to the `vagrant` user.
-Otherwise your application would need `root` permission to run and that could be done but is very dangerous and highly unneccesary.
+This line is key to start the service initially, note that we use the `sudo -u vagrant` command -- this executes the pm2 start server.js command with sudo privileges, but gives ownership to any scaffolding created to the `vagrant` user.
+Otherwise your application would need `root` permission to run and that could be done but is very dangerous and highly unnecessary.
 This is a security feature.
 This command needs to be executed where your *index* or *start* page for your JavaScript application is located.

 ```bash
 # This creates your javascript application service file